 If you are receiving our counselling service, please try to talk your concerns over with your counsellor if you can.

-A formal complaint should be made in the first instance to the Director.
+A formal complaint should be made in the first instance to the Director, who will be responsible for managing the complaint.
 This can be in person by appointment, by telephone, or in writing by email or letter.
 Please contact:

 Alison Hampton, Director